Agile Project Management (ICP-APM)

 - Gain insight on how to establish transparency in communication inside the team as well as with customers

-- Learn techniques to develop teams into high-performance Agile teams
+- Develop teams into high-performance Agile teams

 - Gain powerful Agile Project Management skills using Agile estimating techniques that will allow you to derive estimates quickly and more accurately and aid you in iteration and release planning